8secz-johndpope/habit-builder/README.md

 habit-builder --email=$email --password=$password --jsonFilePath=/path/to/file.json --apiKey=$apiKey
 ```

+- `email` & `password` is used for Firebase Email & Password Authentication.
-with `jsonFilePath` is path to your firebase-admin-sdk.json file and `apiKey` is your Project's API Key from Firebase.
+- `jsonFilePath` is path to your firebase-admin-sdk.json file.
+- `apiKey` is your Project's API Key from Firebase.

 #### Arguments List